 The preparation of condensed consolidated financial statements in conformity with IFRS Accounting Standards requires management to make estimates and assumptions.
 Predicting future events is inherently an imprecise activity and, as such, requires the use of judgement especially in times of increased volatility and uncertainty.
 Actual results may vary from estimates in amounts that may be material.
 An accounting policy is deemed to be critical if it requires an accounting estimate to be made based on assumptions about matters that are highly uncertain at the time the estimate is made, and if different estimates that reasonably could have been used, or changes in the accounting estimates that are reasonably likely to occur periodically, could materially impact the Company's condensed consolidated financial statements or the Infrastructure or Marketing segments individually.
+Further details on the basis of preparation and our material accounting estimates and judgements can be found in the notes to the audited consolidated financial statements of the Company for the years ended December 31, 2024 and 2023.

-There have been no significant changes to critical accounting policies, judgements and estimates during the three months ended March 31, 2024, from those disclosed in the Company's 2023 year end consolidated financial statements and MD&A.
+There have been no significant changes to critical accounting policies, judgements and estimates during the three months ended March 31, 2025, from those disclosed in the Company's 2024 year end consolidated financial statements and MD&A.